soviaakusuma/secore-template-2/README.md

 To use this template for your own project, follow these very simple steps:

 - copy `secore-template` from github
+- Make sure you also copy .gitignore and .env from secore-template
 - Move main class to package for project `com.inomial.<project>` eg `com.inomial.rating.common` for rating-common
 - change `settings.gradle` to set the project name
 - change `build.gradle` to set the project description